By Tim Lambert

 The war with Austria began in 1859 and the French won the battles of Magenta and Solferino.
 However Napoleon III, fearing Prussian intervention, decided to end the war.
 Without consulting Cavour he made peace with Austria on 11 July 1859.
 As a result of the peace, Piedmont was given Lombardy.
 That was much less than Cavour hoped for and he resigned rather than accept the peace.
 He became Prime Minister again in January 1860.

 Nevertheless, the Italians themselves decided their future.
 The people of Romagna, Modena, Parma, and Tuscany all demanded unification with Piedmont.
 In 1860 Cavour arranged for referendums in these states.
 All voted to join Piedmont.
-However, in order to obtain Napoleon III’s agreement, Cavour was obliged to give him Savoy and Nice.
+However, to obtain Napoleon III’s agreement, Cavour was obliged to give him Savoy and Nice.
 Garibaldi was enraged by the loss of Nice and he gathered a force on the coast near Genoa in 1860.
 With his force of 1,000 Garibaldi planned to prevent the French annexation.
 However, he was persuaded not to.

 But the Austrians still controlled Venice.
 In 1866 Italy joined Prussia in a war with Austria.
-The Italians were defeated in a land battle at Novara and in a naval battle at Lissa.
+The Italians were defeated in a land battle at Novara and a naval battle at Lissa.
 However, Prussia won the war.
 Afterward, Italy gained Venice.

 Meanwhile, the French still had troops stationed in Rome.
 However, in 1870, France was defeated by Prussia.
 Needing every man they could get the French withdrew their troops from Rome.
 The Italians took advantage of French weakness to liberate Rome.